skijit/notes/programming/web/angular2/angular2-in-general.md

 - Recommended Usage:
     - Encapsulate Http functionality in a service
     - Expose Observable for use by any class/component that needs it
+- **Alternately**, you could inject the jQuery ajax library into a service.
+    - TODO- find examples of this
 - Set up:
     - include Http script tag: `<script src='node_modules/angular2/bundles/http.dev.js'></script>`
     - script tag for rxjs should already be in your index.html